-In January of 1878, George Coy of New Haven, Connecticut gave birth to a new American tradition – the wrong number.
+In January of 1878, George Coy of New Haven, Conn., gave birth to a new American tradition – the wrong number.

-Butt dialing, prank phone calls, and the busy signal all owe their existence to Coy, an enterprising man who was inspired by a lecture by Alexander Graham Bell.
+Butt dialing, prank phone calls and the busy signal all owe their existence to Coy, an enterprising inventor inspired by a lecture by Alexander Graham Bell.

 Bell had unleashed his telephone invention on the world in 1876, and for the next couple of years the devices were mainly curiosities.
 To use them, you had to buy two, then string wires between them.
-So while someone with two buildings might find it helpful to connect them via a telephone, for most people the invention was not particularly useful.
+So someone with two buildings might find it helpful to connect them via a telephone.
+But for most people the invention was not particularly useful.

 Bell knew this; all his partners and competitors knew this.
 So he began demonstrating the advantages of a three-way phone network.
-George Coy attended one of Bell’s lectures the Skiff Opera House in New Haven in 1877 where the inventor demonstrated a call connecting Hartford and Middletown.
+George Coy attended one of Bell’s lectures the Skiff Opera House in New Haven in 1877.
+There the inventor demonstrated a call connecting Hartford and Middletown.